openshift/enhancements/enhancements/olm/simplify-apis.md

 **Note:** *Both namespace and cluster scoped resources are gathered using this label selector.
 Namespace scoped components are selected across all namespaces.*

-Once associated with an `Operator`, a component's reference will be listed in the `status.components.resource` field of that `Operator`.
+Once associated with an `Operator`, a component's reference will be listed in the `status.components.resources` field of that `Operator`.
 Component references will also be enriched with abnormal status conditions relevant to the operator.
 These conditions should follow [k8s status condition conventions](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/api-conventions.md#typical-status-properties) and in some cases may be copied directly from the component status.

 ```yaml
 status: